 As from the year 2015, the Company applies a shareholding guideline for members of the Board of Management of 2.5 x base salary, to be gradually built up with performance shares.
-The vesting period is three years, against the previous two years period.
+The vesting period is three years.
 In view of the shareholding guideline and in deviation of the Dutch Corporate Governance Code, no additional two year holding period is applicable.
 A holding period does not imply a quantity of shares to be held and is therefore a less suitable alignment.
 Applying a shareholding guideline provides a better alignment, since it is volume and impact driven.